mmmfang/nonprofit-microsite/README.md

-This is a nonprofit microsite based on City Bar Justice Center, with special focus on Legal Clinic for the Homeless, built on Bootstrap framework.
+This is a nonprofit microsite built using Bootstrap.